-This ecological site occurs on old lake plains, sedimentary plains, terraces, and fans at elevations ranging from 1,900 to 3,500 feet.
-Slopes range from 0 to 15 percent.
+This ecological site occurs on nearly level to gently sloping sedimentary plains, hills, terraces, and fans at elevations ranging from 1,900 to 3,500 feet.
+Slopes range from 0 to 15 percent but are generally less than 8 percent.
 This site occurs on all aspects, although aspect is not a significant factor.
-The soils of this ecological site are deep to very deep and are well drained.
-The soil textures are typically clay, silty clay, or silty clay loam.
+The soils of this ecological site are moderately deep to very deep and are well drained.
+The soil textures are typically sandy loam, fine sandy loam, or coarse sandy loam.